rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 :wrench:It is recommended that you print it, but before you print the rook file from the USB stick, there are some steps you need to take to ensure success.

 - [ ] Check your resin's bottom & normal exposure times, for your printer model, [here](https://docs.google.com/spreadsheets/d/1pXFnb8nZNR-jC5h0_t28NJ3jpmWeOPu6bmYNY05lysU/edit#gid=0).
 - [ ] Plug the USB stick in your computer and open the __Rook.ctb file in Chitubox slicer, you should just have to double-click on the file to open it.
 - [ ] Once it opens the file, you will see two columns of numerical data in the lower portion of the screen.
 Check that 'Exposure Time(s):' and 'Bottom Exposure Time(s):' match the numbers that corresponded to your printer/resin in the excel spreadsheet above.
 - [ ] If the numbers in Chitubox differ from the spreadsheet, double-click the number to change and type the value obtained from the spreadsheet.
 - [ ] Click the 'Save' button and call the file '__My-Rook.ctb'.
 Safely eject the USB stick from your computer.
+- [ ] Inspect the build plate surface and ensure it is free of any debris.
+Give it a good wipe down with IPA and a lint-free cloth.
+Ensure the build plate a firmly secured by snugging the black rotary knob.
+- [ ] Inspect the FEP film on the bottom of the resin vat.
+Make sure it is clean and clear, free of any holes, deep dents, and deep scratches.
+Ensure the resin vat is secured by snugging the two vat screws.
+- [ ] Identify the max file line in the resin vat.
+Pour your prepared resin into the vat, filling it half-way - to a level between the FEP film and the max fill line.
+If any air bubbles exist, wait a few minutes for them to dissipate.
 - [ ] Plug the USB stick in to your printer, select the '__My-Rook.ctb', and commence the print.

 A successful test print with a known-good model will confirm that your printer works as it should and that you have properly leveled your build plate and your FEP tension is correct.

 **I'm about to start a print, but the touchscreen shows a filename highlighted in red?**